 On 21 September 1821, the Army of the Three Guarantees (Ejército Trigarante), headed by its First Leader or Commander General Agustín de Iturbide, made its triumphal entry into the capital of New Spain, among the joyous shouts of the inhabitants, after three long centuries of Spanish domination and eleven years of incessant and heroic fight for liberty.

-On 19 May 1822 Iturbide was proclaimed, by the Supreme Council in which resided the power, "Emperor of Mexico Agustín the First, by the Grace of God" and later, on 21 July of the same year was crowned in pomp and splendor at the Mexico City cathedral with the growing enthusiasm of his followers: the conservative circles, the army and the populace.
+On 19 May 1822 Iturbide was proclaimed, by the Supreme Council in which resided the power, "Emperor of Mexico Agustín the First, by the Grace of God" and later, on 21 July of the same year, was crowned in pomp and splendour at the Mexico City cathedral with the growing enthusiasm of his followers: the conservative circles, the army and the populace.

 All of that had obviously produced an incredible shortage of minted gold and silver as well as of the precious metals in bulk, which were indispensable for coinage.
 The sum of these factors forced the Minister of Finance Antonio de Medina, to request an authorization from the Supreme Council to issue paper money that, with character of "promise of payment", was granted.
 On 20 December 1822 a decree was issued authorizing the issue of cedulasGaceta Imperial de México, Tomo II, Núm.
 152, 31 December 1822.
 The decree was slightly modified in January 1823 (Gaceta del Gobierno Imperial de México, Tomo I, Núm.
 2, 4 January 1823): see Roxana Alvarez Nieves, Primer Experimento de Emisión de Papel Moneda en México, 1822-1823, UNAM, Mexico, September 1008, for the total amount of four million pesos, distributed in the following way:

-The decree specified the form, design, text, paper quality, dates of issue and expiration, etc. In effect, they have the heading ‘EL IMPERIO MEXICANO’; are printed on one side only and their term for circulating is stipulated as beginning on 1 January 1828 and ending on 31 December of the same year; which means that their validity would be solely for one year.
-In the centre is the coat-of-arms approved by the Sovereign Provisional Junta on 21 November 1821 and in the lower part appear the signatures of A. Medina, as Ministro de Hacienda, A. Batres as Tesorero General and R. Mangino as Contador General.
+The decree specified the form, design, text, paper quality, dates of issue and expiration, etc. In effect, they have the heading ‘EL IMPERIO MEXICANO’; are printed on one side only and their term for circulating is stipulated as beginning on 1 January 1823 and ending on 31 December of the same year; which means that their validity would be solely for one year.
+In the centre is the coat-of-arms approved by the Sovereign Provisional Junta on 21 November 1821 and in the lower part appear the signatures of Antonio de Medina, as Ministro de Hacienda, Antonio Batres as Tesorero General and Rafael Mangino as Contador General.

 The same local offices had the obligation of collecting and making null and void any bogus notes that were presented to them, by cancelling with non erasable ink, crossing these forgeries on their face.

-In order to instruct the employees of the local Treasury Offices and the army paymasters all over the country, how to recognize the authentic and counterfeit they were sent samples without signatures or numbers in advance, which they had to return on receiving the valid and complete notes.
+In order to instruct the employees of the local Treasury Offices and the army paymasters all over the country in how to recognize the authentic and counterfeit they were sent samples without signatures or numbers in advance, which they had to return on receiving the valid and complete notes.

 The sheets of eight, printed as described above were sent complete and uncut to the different Treasury Offices in the Empire and there, every time as needed, notes were cut at the approximate size of 10.5 x 16 cms. to put them individually into circulation.

-The paper money was numbered by hand with red ink and had printed the corresponding signatures, although this impression was done in a separate operation after the text.
+The paper money was numbered by hand and had printed the corresponding signatures, although this impression was done in a separate operation after the text.
 So, when they left Mexico City, the sheets were signed and numbered ready to go to their destinations.

-In fact from the very first the notes were received with repugnance and distrust by all the social stratum of the population and especially by merchants and military men (because army paymasters charged a high percentage for changing them into hard currency).
+In fact, from the very first the notes were received with repugnance and distrust by all the social strata of the population and especially by merchants and military men (because army paymasters charged a high percentage for changing them into hard currency).
 They were also easy to counterfeit.